-Eight portfolio companies, however, have not complied in full with any of the core components of the Guidelines.
-All of these companies are backed by non-BVCA members and some of these companies (marked with a ) are new to the population this year:
+Eleven portfolio companies, however, have not complied in full with any of the core components of the Guidelines.
+All of these companies are backed by non-BVCA members and some of these companies (marked with a \) are new to the population this year:

-- Acacium Group (owned by Onex); - Equiniti Group (owned by Siris Capital); - Energy Assets Group (owned by Asterion Industrial Partners); - Global Risk Partners (owned by Searchlight Capital Partners); - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management); - McCarthy & Stone (owned by Lone Star Funds); - PureGym (owned by Leonard Green & Partners); and, - Punch Taverns (owned by Patron Capital).
+- Acacium Group (owned by Onex); - Amey (owned by One Equity Partners)\; - Equiniti Group (owned by Siris Capital); - Energy Assets Group (owned by Asterion Industrial Partners); - Global Risk Partners (owned by Searchlight Capital Partners); - Interpath Advisory (owned by H.I.G Capital); - London City Airport (owned by OMERS Infrastructure, Ontario Teachers' Pension Plan, Alberta Investment Management Corporation and Wren House Infrastructure Management); - McCarthy & Stone (owned by Lone Star Funds); - PureGym (owned by Leonard Green & Partners); - Punch Taverns (owned by Fortress Investment Group); and, - TES Global (owned by Onex)\.

-The Walker refresh process and the forthcoming industry engagement will give the PERG and the BVCA the opportunity to re-engage with their owners in 2023.
+The Walker refresh process and the continued industry engagement will give the PERG and the BVCA the opportunity to re-engage with their owners in 2024.